 (June 22, 2012 - July 31, 2015)

-Before joining ICBC in 2007, Sheila held senior executive roles with Bell Canada, Capgemini, and Ernst & Young.
+From 2007 till the end of 2014, she was the Executive Sponsor of Business Transformation, the largest business renewal effort ever undertaken at ICBC, designed to prepare ICBC for the future.
+Sheila led the strategic planning, design, governance set-up and successful implementation of the numerous transformational projects involving over 500 resources, successfully fulfilling her mandate.
+Before joining ICBC, Sheila held senior executive roles with Bell Canada, Capgemini, and Ernst & Young.
 She holds an electrical and computer engineering degree from McGill University and a post-graduate degree in network engineering from the University of Toronto.
 She is a member of the Professional Engineers and Geoscientists of BC.
 Sheila is a graduate of the ICD-Rotman Directors Education Program and holds the ICD.D designation.

-Sheila is a member of the Canadian Women in Technology (CanWIT) advisory council, and chair of the organization’s Vancouver chapter.
-CanWIT, a division of the CATAAlliance, is a national volunteer organization that supports the advancement of women in their careers within Canada’s advanced technology sector.
+Sheila is an Advisory Board member of Sauder School of Business at UBC.
+She is also a member of the Board of Advisors at Guidewire Solutions whose headquarters are in California.
+For the past three years, she has been the Chair of the Canadian Women in Technology (CanWIT) Vancouver chapter.
+This is a national volunteer organization that supports the advancement of women in their careers within Canada’s advanced technology sector.

 (June 22, 2012 - July 31, 2016)